Skip to content

 That path is intentionally narrow.
 It can retry the honest, low-risk case, but it stops for waiver, destructive action, out-of-scope files, low confidence, repeated blockers, or exhausted budget.
 A stop leaves typed state for a later operator or client decision instead of pretending the run succeeded.

-Read CI autopilot for the full non-interactive operating model.
+Read Unattended runs and CI for the full non-interactive operating model.

 When advice exists, the evidence bundle can include handoff_advice.